bytebase/bytebase.com-old/content/docs/en/vcs-integration/github-com.md

 ![vcs-github-step](/static/docs/en/vcs-integration/add-git-provider/vcs-github-step5.webp)

-Now we have successfully added a Git provider, developers can now link their Bytebase projects with one of their owned repositories from this Git provider.
+Now you have successfully added a Git provider, developers can now link their Bytebase projects with one of their owned repositories from this Git provider.